gitify-app/gitify/README.md

 1. Create a [new **draft** release](https://github.com/gitify-app/gitify/releases/new).
 Set the tag version to something with the format of `v1.2.3`.
 Save as a **draft**.
 2. Once everything is merged to `main`, create a branch that starts with `release/vX.X.X` (ie. `release/v1.2.3`).
 3. In the same branch, **bump the version** of the app in the `package.json` file and open a PR.
 GitHub Actions will build, sign and upload the release assets for each commit to that branch as long as a branch is named like `release/vX.X.X` and there is a draft release with the same version number(`package.json`).
-4. Attach each of the [release artifacts](https://github.com/gitify-app/gitify/actions/workflows/release.yml) to the draft release notes
 5. Merge your release branch into `main`.
-6. Publish the draft release once you've added notes to it and all assets are there.
+6. Publish the release once you've finalized the release notes and confirmed all assets are there.
 7. Raise and merge a pull request in [gitify-app/website](https://github.com/gitify-app/website) using the automatically created branch (ie: `bump/v1.2.3`)

 ### Tests